Course No: CRIM.5730-061; SIS Class Nbr: 1403; SIS Term: 2840

 The goal of this course is to enhance understanding and increase expertise regarding risk management and the impact of terrorism on economic and other critical infrastructures in the United States.
 The course will provide the tools (operational and statistical) and technology required to mitigate these risks.
 A second purpose of the course is to examine and critically discuss current and future methods to create best practices in security management.

-Related Programs: M.A. in Security Studies: Industrial and Economic Security, M.S. in Security Studies: Critical Infrastructure Protection Concentration, M.A. in Security Studies: International Security Concentration, M.A. in Criminal Justice, Graduate Certificate in Security Studies
+Related Programs: Graduate Certificate in Security Studies, M.A. in Security Studies: Industrial and Economic Security, M.S. in Security Studies: Critical Infrastructure Protection Concentration, M.A. in Security Studies: International Security Concentration, M.A. in Criminal Justice

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Online & Continuing Education reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.